 The cumulative GPA consists of all modules completed.
-A repeat grade will have its grade point capped at 2.00.
-The repeat grade obtained will be shown in parenthesis with a prefix "R".
-For example, R(B) means that the student attained a B grade, but the grade point is to be capped at 2.00.
+A repeat grade due to re-module will have its grade point capped at 2.00, while a re-sit/re-submission will have its grade point capped at 1.00.
+The repeat grade will be shown in parenthesis with a prefix "R".
+For example, R(B) means that the student attained a B grade for the re-module, but the grade point is to be capped at 2.00.
 Only the best attempted grade of a module will be computed in the CGPA.
-Only letter-graded modules will be included in the computation of CGPA.
+Only lettergraded modules will be included in the computation of CGPA.
 Modules graded "Pass", "Fail", "W", "ABS", "TC" and "EX" are not included in the computation of cumulative GPA since they carry no grade points.